agaby/darl-dev/Darl.GraphQL/md/fuzzy_sets.md

 In Fuzzy logic parlance, such sets and limits are called "crisp".
 This means that membership is sharply defined.

-Around 500BC, the Greek philosopher Zeno described a paradox, known as the sorites paradox, that illustrates the problem with crisp sets:
+Around 500BC, the Greek philosopher Zeno described a paradox, known as the Sorites paradox, that illustrates the problem with crisp sets:

 + A pile of 2 or 3 stones is a small pile of stones
 + If you add a stone to a small pile of stones, it is still a small pile of stones